World government: Competing visions during World War II

 The Atlantic Charter was a published statement agreed between the United Kingdom and the United States.
 It was intended as the blueprint for the postwar world after World War II, and turned out to be the foundation for many of the international agreements that currently shape the world.
 The General Agreement on Tariffs and Trade (GATT), the post-war independence of British and French possessions, and much more are derived from the Atlantic Charter.
 The Atlantic charter was made to show the goals of the allied powers during World War II.
 It first started with the United States and Great Britain, and later all the allies would follow the charter.
 Some goals include access to raw materials, reduction of trade restrictions, and freedom from fear and wants.
 The name, The Atlantic Charter, came from a newspaper that coined the title.
 However, Winston Churchill would use it, and from then on the Atlantic Charter was the official name.
 In retaliation, the Axis powers would raise their morale and try to work their way into Great Britain.
-The Atlantic Charter was a stepping stone into the creation of the United Nations.
+The Declaration by United Nations formalized the organization of the Allies of World War II.
+The postwar United Nations would become the closest thing the world has to a world government in contemporary times.

 On June 5, 1948, at the dedication of the War Memorial in Omaha, Nebraska, U.S. President Harry S. Truman remarked, "We must make the United Nations continue to work, and to be a going concern, to see that difficulties between nations may be settled just as we settle difficulties between States here in the United States.
 When Kansas and Colorado fall out over the waters in the Arkansas River, they don't go to war over it; they go to the Supreme Court of the United States, and the matter is settled in a just and honorable way.
 There is not a difficulty in the whole world that cannot be settled in exactly the same way in a world court".
 The cultural moment of the late 1940s was the peak of World Federalism among Americans.